shcorya/swarm.yachts/stacks/mariadb/index.md

 Synchronous replication for MariaDB is achieved by using [Galera Cluster](https://galeracluster.com/library/documentation/overview.html#:~:text=This%20approach%20is%20also%20called,thus%20asynchronously%20on%20each%20node.&text=Galera%20Cluster%20provides%20a%20significant,availability%20for%20the%20MySQL%20system.).
 Within a Galera Cluster, nodes communicate and coordinate using the raft protocol (the same protocol used by etcd and RedisRaft.)
 Each node is aware of which node is the primary, and all reads and writes happen on the primary node.
 This mode provides the strongest consistency guarantee.

 ## Setup
-Due to Patroni already being configured in a semisynchronous manner, this tutorial will utilize synchronous replication via Galera Cluster.
+This tutorial will utilize synchronous replication via Galera Cluster.
+A slight [modification](https://github.com/coryaent/mantle?tab=readme-ov-file#the-modification) has been made to the [official MariaDB image](https://hub.docker.com/_/mariadb) to automate the bootstrapping process.

-### Config
+### Configs
+Create the template which will configure Galera on each host.
 ```bash
 cat << EOL | docker config create --template-driver golang galera_tmpl -
 [mysqld]